JetBrains/kotlin-web-site/docs/reference/null-safety.md

 ``` kotlin
 b?.length()
 ```
-This returns b.length() if b is not null, and null otherwise.
-The type of this expression is Int?.
+This returns `b.length()` if `b` is not null, and *null*{: .keyword } otherwise.
+The type of this expression is `Int?`.

 Safe calls are useful in chains.
 For example, if Bob, an Employee, may be assigned to a Department (or not), that in turn may have another Employee as a department head, then to obtain the name of Bob's department head, if any), we write the following:

 ``` kotlin
 bob?.department?.head?.name
 ```

-Such a chain returns null if any of the properties in it is null.
+Such a chain returns *null*{: .keyword } if any of the properties in it is null.

 ## Elvis Operator